lbenedetto/CaptainMarkov/README.md

 # CaptainMarkov
-A project that utilizes a database of Star Trek scripts to generate new captains logs
+A project that utilizes a database of Star Trek scripts to generate a captain's log.

+## How It Works
 Scripts are pulled from http://www.chakoteya.net/ using the ScriptScraper class and saved into "./scripts/Episode num.txt"

-The KeyWord class is then used to save all lines containing the key phrase, such as "Captain's log" or "Computer, " It includes the option to cut the line to the keyphrase so you don't get something like
+The KeyWord class is then used to save all lines containing the key phrase, such as "Captain's log" or "Computer, " It includes the option to cut the line to the keyphrase so you don't get something like this:

-    TROI: Lets ask the computer.
+> TROI: Let's ask the computer.
 Computer, identify type of Riker.

 The Character class can be used to capture all the lines spoken by a given character.